Madhava of Sangamagrama

 Mādhava of Sangamagrāma (Mādhavan) (c.
-1340) was an Indian mathematician and astronomer who is considered to be the founder of the Kerala school of astronomy and mathematics in the Late Middle Ages.
-Madhava made pioneering contributions to the study of infinite series, trigonometry, geometry and algebra.
+1340) was an Indian mathematician and astronomer (jyotirvid) who founded the Kerala school of astronomy and mathematics.
+Following the traditional Indian approach of Gaṇita-Jyotiṣa (mathematical astronomy), Madhava made pioneering contributions to the study of infinite series, trigonometry, Spherical geometry, algebra, and analysis.
 He was the first to use infinite series approximations for a range of trigonometric functions, which has been called the "decisive step onward from the finite procedures of ancient mathematics to treat their limit-passage to infinity".

 Biography

 Little is known about Madhava's life with certainty.
 However, from scattered references to Madhava found in diverse manuscripts, historians of Kerala school have pieced together information about the mathematician.
 In a manuscript preserved in the Oriental Institute, Baroda, Madhava has been referred to as Mādhavan vēṇvārōhādīnām karttā ...
 Mādhavan Ilaññippaḷḷi Emprān.
 It has been noted that the epithet 'Emprān' refers to the Emprāntiri community, to which Madhava might have belonged.